naeglinghaff/Airplanes-and-airports/README.md

 Unit tests at first were not able to limit the random weather conditions to properly set the test conditions.

-Fixed this issue with the use of a double, controlling the messages it could receive.
+Fixed this issue with the use of a stub.

 ### Back to the Future